Dejittr

 SHARE

-Enter the Masala Chai – which literally translates to “spiced tea”.
+Enter the Masala Chai – which translates to “spiced tea”.
 Most of us enjoy a cup of regular black or green tea as a nightcap before bed, but have you ever tried Masala Chai as a bedtime drink?
 Sure, this steaming, spicy, and tasty brew definitely has a heavenly quality, but will it be relaxing enough to get you into a deep slumber?

 Key Takeaways

 Masala chai is packed with beneficial spices that help put you into a calm state when trying to sleep.
 However, chai does contain caffeine and may affect some people more than others when it comes to sleeping.
-If you plan to drink Masala chai before bed, then make sure to drink it at least 3 hours before.
+If you plan to drink Masala chai before bed, then drink it at least 3 hours before.
 This will lessen the effect of caffeine on the body.

 Above is a brief explanation, read on for details on achieving sleep after drinking Masala chai.